-You have gained lots of skill in the job and now you can clean faster/better.
+Let's imagine you work for a construction company and you're looking to increase your construction labourer wages.
+You have gained lots of skill in your job over the years and now you can clean faster/better.

-Considering that you have already acquired the skill and because you are asking for a pay rise and you're already delivering more than when you just started, your boss may simply update his/her level of expectation to your current level of skill.
+Considering that you have already acquired the skill, you are asking for a pay rise and because you're delivering more than when you just started, your boss may simply update his/her level of expectation to your current level of skill.

 In other words:

 When you’ve just started you were cleaning 1 room per hour.

 You gained skill and got faster, and now you clean 2 rooms per hour.
 You asked for a fair pay rise and you’ve got it.

 Now your boss expects 2 rooms per hour and he's still pretty happy about it.
 So now its time to "send the bill".

 NEGOTIATION IS THE KEY

 As a suggestion, before you make your move asking for a pay rise based on your skill improvements, gather the data that supports your improvements.

 If you could do X and now you do 2 times X, let your boss know that.
 If there was activities that you didn't perform but now you do perform, make sure your boss know that too.